Pylons/pyramid/docs/narr/views.rst

 also be used by application developers to convert arbitrary exceptions to responses.

-To register a :term:`exception view` that should be called whenever a particular exception is raised from within :app:`Pyramid` view code, use :meth:`pyramid.config.Configurator.add_exception_view` to register a view configuration which matches the exception (or a subclass of the exception) and points at a view callable for which you'd like to generate a response.
-The exception will be passed as the ``context`` argument to any :term:`view predicate` registered with the view as well as to the view itself.
+To register an :term:`exception view` that should be called whenever a particular exception is raised from within :app:`Pyramid` view code, use :meth:`pyramid.config.Configurator.add_exception_view` to register a view configuration which matches the exception (or a subclass of the exception) and points at a view callable for which you'd like to generate a response.
+The exception will be passed as the ``context`` argument to any :term:`view predicate` registered with the view, as well as to the view itself.
 For convenience a new decorator exists, :class:`pyramid.views.exception_view_config`, which may be used to easily register exception views.